 You can cut plank flooring with a sharp utility knife.
 To make a crosscut, score a deep line, using the knife and a straightedge, and bend the tile backward along the line until it snaps in two.
 You can use the same technique to make a rip cut, but you may prefer to run the plank through a table saw instead.

 Read more: How to Cut Vinyl Plank Flooring

 It's common to begin installing vinyl tiles in the middle of the floor, but you may prefer to move the starting point to align with a large feature, such as a picture window.
 You locate the starting point by making appropriate measurements along a pair of opposing walls, snapping a chalk line between these points and then repeating the procedure in the perpendicular direction.
 The corners of the first four tiles meet at the point where the lines cross, and installation continues from there to the perimeter of the room.

 If you aren't using peel-and-stick tiles, you'll have to spread mastic on the subfloor using a notched trowel.
 Don't overdo it because the excess oozes from the tile joints, requiring you to stop frequently and wipe it off with a damp cloth.
 The tiles can also slide if the mastic is too thick.
 A good way to prevent sliding is to lay a piece of plywood on the tiles and kneel on that to distribute your weight rather than kneeling directly on the tiles.

-Most people opt for peel-and-stick tiles because they are easier to handle and less messy.
+Most people opt for peel-and-stick tiles because they are easier to handle and less messy than glue-down tiles.
 Be sure to vacuum and tack the subfloor thoroughly before laying these because any dust or residue will prevent the glue from sticking.
 When you need to cut tiles, do it before you remove the backing paper.

 Installing Sheet Vinyl